Baixas/Sky-CotL-Scripts/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
 about: Create a report to help us improve
 title: ''
-labels: ''
+labels: bug
 assignees: ''
 ---

 <!--Check out the FAQ and other related issues before filling a new one!
 This repo is run by volunteers only, we're not responsible for any errors or damage caused by third-party software nor can we fix them!
 For technical issues that require urgent attention, leave us a note down below.-->

 **Description:**